Raptyyy/rapty_ac_vr_guide/README.md

 - [NeckFX LUA script](https://www.overtake.gg/downloads/neckfx-lua-script-vr-stabilize.65087) more basic, static script.

 ### Smart Mirror
-"C**ustom render distance"** enable it and set the distance to 400 meters if you use High Quality mirrors in video settings, helps with performance.
+"**Custom render distance"** enable it and set the distance to 400 meters if you use High Quality mirrors in video settings, helps with performance.
 "**Real mirrors**" highly recommended in VR, makes the mirrors change perspective based on your head movement also lets you adjust mirror positioning through the "Mirrors" app in-game
 - "**Active**" enabled of course
 - "**Alter FOV**" set based on your preference, I have it off